-- (c) Environmental Justice.
+- Environmental Justice.
 Executive Order No. 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations," February 11, 1994, 42 U.S.C.
-Section 4321 note, and DOT Order 5610.2, "Department of Transportation (DOT) Order To Address Environmental Justice in Minority Populations and Low-Income Populations," 62 FR 18377, April 15, 1997, protect minority populations and low-income populations against disproportionately high and adverse effects of federally assisted programs.
-FTA Circular 4702.1, "Title VI and Title VI-Dependent Guidelines for FTA Recipients," 05-13-07, also provides FTA guidance and instructions for implementing the DOT Order on Environmental Justice. - (d) Limited English Proficiency (LEP).
+4321 note, and DOT Order 5610.2C, "U.S. Department of Transportation Actions to Address Environmental Justice in Minority Populations and Low-Income Populations," May 16, 2021, protect minority populations and low-income populations against disproportionately high and adverse effects of Federally assisted programs.
+FTA Circular 4702.1B, "Title VI Requirements and Guidelines for Federal Transit Administration Recipients," (October 01, 2012), and FTA Circular 4703.1, "Environmental Justice Policy Guidance for Federal Transit Administration Recipients" (August 15, 2012), also provide FTA guidance and instructions for implementing the DOT Order 5610.2C.
+Through the FTA Master Agreement § 26(c) (May 2, 2024), the recipient agrees to ensure its contractors comply with environmental justice requirements. - (h) Limited English Proficiency (LEP).
 Executive Order No. 13166, "Improving Access to Services for Persons with Limited English Proficiency," August 11, 2000, 42 U.S.C.
-Section 2000d-1 note, and DOT, "Policy Guidance Concerning Recipients' Responsibilities to Limited English Proficient (LEP) Persons," December 14, 2005, clarifies the responsibilities of recipients of Federal financial assistance from DOT and assists them in fulfilling their responsibilities to LEP persons, pursuant to Title VI of the Civil Rights Act of 1964 and implementing regulations.
-FTA Circular 4702.1, "Title VI and Title VI-Dependent Guidelines for FTA Recipients," 05-13-07, also provides FTA guidance and instructions for implementing the DOT Policy Guidance. - (e) Nondiscrimination on the Basis of Disability.
-The recipient agrees to comply, and assures the compliance of each third party contractor and each subrecipient at any tier of the project, with the applicable laws and regulations, discussed below, for nondiscrimination on the basis of disability. - Section 504 of the Rehabilitation Act of 1973, as amended (Section 504), 29 U.S.C.
-Section 794, prohibits discrimination on the basis of disability by recipients of Federal financial assistance. - 2 The Americans with Disabilities Act of 1990, as amended (ADA), 42 U.S.C.
-Sections 12101 et seq., prohibits discrimination against qualified individuals with disabilities in all programs, activities, and services of public entities, as well as imposes specific requirements on public and private providers of transportation. - 3 DOT Public Transportation Regulations implementing Section 504 and the ADA.
-These regulations include DOT regulations, "Nondiscrimination on the Basis of Handicap in Programs and Activities Receiving or Benefiting from Federal Financial Assistance," 49 CFR Part 27, DOT regulations, "Transportation Services for Individuals with Disabilities (ADA)," 49 CFR Part 37, and Joint Architectural and Transportation Barriers Compliance Board (ATBCB)/DOT regulations, "Americans With Disabilities (ADA) Accessibility Specifications for Transportation Vehicles," 36 CFR Part 1192 and 49 CFR Part 38.
-Examples of requirements include, but are not limited to, the following: - a Design and Construction.
-Accessibility requirements for the design and construction of new transportation facilities;
+2000d-1 note, and DOT, "Policy Guidance Concerning Recipients' Responsibilities to Limited English Proficient (LEP) Persons," December 14, 2005, clarifies the responsibilities of recipients of Federal financial assistance from DOT and assists them in fulfilling their responsibilities to LEP persons, pursuant to Title VI of the Civil Rights Act of 1964 and implementing regulations.
+FTA Circular 4702.1B, "Title VI Requirements and Guidelines for Federal Transit Administration Recipients," also provides FTA guidance and instructions for implementing the DOT Policy Guidance. - (i) Nondiscrimination on the Basis of Disability.
+The recipient agrees to comply and assures the compliance of each third-party contractor and each subrecipient at any tier of the project, with the applicable laws and regulations, discussed below, for nondiscrimination on the basis of disability. - a Section 504 of the Rehabilitation Act of 1973, as amended (Section 504).
+29 U.S.C.
+794, prohibits discrimination on the basis of disability under any program or activity receiving Federal financial assistance. - b The Americans with Disabilities Act of 1990, as amended (ADA).
+42 U.S.C.
+12101 et seq., prohibits discrimination against qualified individuals with disabilities in all programs, activities, and services of public entities, as well as imposes specific requirements on public and private providers of transportation.